KareemE125/GO_CRUD_MOVIES-API/README.md

 # INSTRUCTIONS TO FOLLOW:

+=> The server runs on Port "5000": http://localhost:5000

-To be able to have the .css files working, you have to run these commands in the terminal:
+=> To be able to have the .css files working, you have to run these commands in the terminal:

 (1) go get github.com/GeertJohan/go.rice